liuyuanmeng/waterstones-bookshop/README.md

 ## Overview

 This was the third project for the Software Engineering Immersive course with GA, which consisted of a full-stack group project built using the MERN stack, the whole project was built and delivered in a week.
+The idea was to have a database of books and an app which models the Waterstones website, which we used as a guide for this project.

 You can find the deployed version of the project [here](https://firestonebookshop.herokuapp.com/).